 Myths & Facts

 Did you know that a great deal of harm is done, often unintentionally, to survivors because the people around them believe the myths that surround rape and sexual violence?

 Professional Training Resources

 Research shows providers’ responses can be critical in shaping the course of healing for survivors.
-Resilience provides resources and tools to professionals to improve the care of sexual assault survivors.
+Via its trainings and the Resilience Training Institute, Resilience provides resources and tools to professionals to improve the care of sexual assault survivors.

 Resilience is an Illinois not-for-profit organization made up of many individuals with two primary goals: to assure that survivors of sexual assault are treated